wernerstrydom/hello-dotnet-webapp-branch-phoenix/README.md

-# Hello
+# Hello Phoenix

-This repository contains a overly simple web application, written in .NET, that displays "Hello World".
-It serves as a template for testing various approaches to the software release process, as it pertains to .NET.
+This is an experiment whereby a new environment is created in Azure whenever a branch is pushed to GitHub.
+The environment is then destroyed when the branch is deleted.